tigera-solutions/cc-eks-container-security-workshop/modules/module-4-admission-controller.md

-# Calico Cloud Admission Controller
+# Module 4 - Calico Cloud Admission Controller

 1. Upgrade the OpenSSL from 1.0 to 1.1